 Description: Debian GNU/Linux 9.5 (stretch)

-/etc/os-release file contains operating system identification data including information about the distribution.
+/etc/os-release file contains operating system identification data, including information about the distribution.
 This file is a part of the is part of the systemd package and all Linux system running systemd should have this file.

-The output will look something like below:
+The output should look something like below:

 PRETTY_NAME="Debian GNU/Linux 9 (stretch)" NAME="Debian GNU/Linux" VERSION_ID="9" VERSION="9 (stretch)" ID=debian HOME_URL="https://www.debian.org/" SUPPORT_URL="https://www.debian.org/support" BUG_REPORT_URL="https://bugs.debian.org/"